Skip to Content

 Expertise & Veterinary Disclosure

-This guide is based on my 30+ years of hands-on experience owning and managing Thoroughbreds at the Fair Grounds, Evangeline Downs, and Delta Downs (Louisiana Racing License #67012).
+This guide is based on my 30+ years of hands-on experience owning and managing Thoroughbreds at Fair Grounds, Evangeline Downs, and Delta Downs (Louisiana Racing License #67012).
 I am not a licensed veterinarian.
 The management strategies shared here reflect practices used in my own barn and are provided for educational purposes only.

 PPID, insulin dysregulation, and laminitis interact in ways that require individual assessment.
 Always consult with a licensed equine veterinarian before starting, stopping, or changing any medication or making major diet changes for a horse with Cushing’s disease.
-Learn more about my background and experience here.

 What Is PPID / Cushing’s Disease?

-In a healthy horse, the brain keeps this gland under control.
-As horses age, that control weakens, and the gland begins producing too many hormones—especially ACTH.
-This hormone imbalance leads to the symptoms owners recognize, including abnormal coat changes, weight loss, and increased thirst.
-This breakdown is linked to the gradual loss of dopamine-producing nerve cells that normally keep the pituitary in check.
+Cushing’s disease in horses — more accurately called PPID (Pituitary Pars Intermedia Dysfunction) — is a pituitary disorder.
+In a healthy horse, the brain keeps this gland regulated.
+With age, that control breaks down and hormone production increases — especially ACTH.
+The result is the symptoms owners recognize: abnormal coat changes, weight loss, and increased thirst.
+The underlying cause is gradual loss of dopamine-producing nerve cells that normally keep the pituitary in check.

 Recognizing the Signs — Checklist and Staging

-The single most important early signal is a coat that doesn’t shed normally in spring.
 If your horse still has significant winter coat in June in a warm climate — or in July anywhere — that is worth a vet call.
 By the time the classic potbelly-and-long-coat picture is obvious, the horse has likely had PPID for years.

 Stage Common Signs What Owners Often Think

-Take this checklist to your next vet appointment.
-Covers all nine early and moderate signs of Cushing’s disease in horses — organized by stage so you can track changes over time.
+Free Printable: PPID Symptom Checklist Take this checklist to your next vet appointment.
+Covers all nine early and moderate signs of Cushing’s disease organized by stage so you can track changes over time.
+Download the free PPID Symptom Checklist →

 Getting a Diagnosis